hcliedtke/R-scrapheap/index.md

 ## Phylogenetics and Systematics

-* Sometimes ultrametric trees aren't really ultrametric for something as trivial as branch lengths having different decimal places.
-Here is a quick fix..
-[Be ultrametric, damnit!!](./be_ultrametric.html).

 * Check out [AmphiNom](https://github.com/hcliedtke/AmphiNom), an R package for working with the Amphibian Species of the World database for amphibian systematics.
 This [tutorial](https://cdn.rawgit.com/hcliedtke/AmphiNom/df576f91/vignettes/AmphiNom_tutorial.html) might help.

 * Performing [trait evolution model testing using mvMORPH](./mvMORPH.html)